Chinquapin, California: History

-It was named Chinquapin after Chinquapin Creek, which is immediately northwest of Chinquapin.
-Chinquapin Creek is today called Indian Creek.
-Chinquapin Creek (and therefore Chinquipin) was named for the Sierra Chinquapin (Chrysolepis sempervirens) brush that grows in the area (with spiny seeds).
+It was named Chinquapin after Chinquapin Creek, located immediately northwest of Chinquapin, now known as Indian Creek.
+The name 'Chinquapin' originates from the Sierra Chinquapin brush (Chrysolepis sempervirens), noted for its spiny seeds, which grows in the area.

-Chinquapin was the second ski area in Yosemite.
-This second ski area at Chinquapin was opened after the Wawona Tunnel was built (allowing Winter access).
-Before that, people skied on the glacial moraine in Yosemite Valley that is just east of the horse stables by the Pines Campgrounds.
-Later, the ski area moved from Chinquapin to Badger Pass on the Old Glacier Point Road.
-Today the ski area is in Simpson Meadow (below Badger Pass).
+Chinquapin was Yosemite's second ski area, opening after the construction of the Wawona Tunnel, which enabled winter access.
+Initially, skiing took place on a glacial moraine east of the horse stables near the Pines Campgrounds in Yosemite Valley.
+Later, the ski operations moved from Chinquapin to Badger Pass along the Old Glacier Point Road.
+Today, the ski area is located in Simpson Meadow, below Badger Pass.